Travel Trailer Fridges

 Most fridges control temperature by cycling on and off.
 Energy draw relates to the ratio of on times to off times.
 A fridge that draws more energy but is on less often, or for shorter times, may use less energy per day.
 Many makers now produce fridges that run constantly: they vary the speed to maintain temperature.
 For any type of fridge only daily energy draw has any meaning.

-Make caravan fridges work as claimed – from solar
+Make travel trailer fridges work as claimed – from solar

 Three-way fridges work well on gas, from the alternator whilst driving and 110/230 volts when available but their energy draw (12-30 amps at 12 volts) is far too high for solar.
 See below re ‘Climate Class’.

-Make caravan fridges work as claimed – unrealistic expectations
+Make travel trailer fridges work as claimed – unrealistic expectations

 Fridges must be competently installed.
 Few are.
 Improve them by following that shown below.
 (Owners comparing fridges unknowingly discuss competent or otherwise installation).